-To make more general the document description, we plan to define (with the "ax:" prefix for its namespace) some extensions for the SMIL language used in templates.
-The most important is the <ax:repeat> element, that aims to describe homogeneous groups of elements, without regard for their number: it is very useful during Composition and Association.
-It could be used in the following simple way:
+To make more general the document description, we could also define some extensions for the SMIL language used in templates.
+For instance, could be defined some tags to describe homogeneous groups of elements, without regard for their number, making templates more reusable.